 - The current flows when the diode is forward is called forward current.
 In the given figure this current is denoted as IF.

-- In the given below figure, there are 2 circuits shown for forward biased arrangements
+- In the given below figure, there are 2 circuits shown for forward-biased arrangements

 - In this circuit, we will increase the value of voltage from the 0 across the diode and will find the effect on it.

-- In the circuit, resistance is connected in series it used to limit the value of current passing through the circuit to save a value that will not damage the diode.
+- In the circuit, resistance is connected in series it is used to limit the value of current passing through the circuit to save a value that will not damage the diode.

-- At the start, there is no voltage across the diode as we increase the forward-biased voltage value the current IF and voltage across diode increases the value of forward current and voltage across the diode can be seen in ammeter and voltmeter connected in a circuit.
+- At the start, there is no voltage across the diode as we increase the forward-biased voltage value the current IF and voltage across the diode increases the value of forward current and voltage across the diode can be seen in an ammeter and voltmeter connected in a circuit.

 - This arrangement is shown in the above circuit denoted as a.